ekkehard-morgenstern/asmbasic/README.md

 When run from the command line, you can specify the "--help" option to see its command line parameters, as in "./asmbasic --help".

-In Standard I/O terminal emulation (switched on with the "--stdio" option), the interpreter currently enters a loop asking for BASIC input lines and outputting the tokenized form as well as the detokenized form of the input lines.
+In Standard I/O terminal emulation (switched on with the "--stdio" option), the compile and go system currently enters a loop asking for BASIC input lines and outputting the tokenized form as well as the detokenized form of the input lines.

-In default or SDL mode (default, or switched on with the "--sdl" option), the interpreter currently just shows a blank screen with a blinking cursor.
+In default or SDL mode (default, or switched on with the "--sdl" option), the compile and go system currently just shows a blank screen with a blinking cursor.
 I'm still working on text input/output in the SDL terminal emulation.

 ## Limitations